cbeer/fedora_akubra_mappers/README.md

 # Fedora Pairtree Akubra Mapper
+Fedora Pairtree Akubra Mapper will store objects (and datastreams) in a unified Pairtree-like tree with a BagIt-like object.

 ## Setup
-Copy pairtree-*.jar and fedora_pairtree_mapper-*.jar to
+1. Copy `lib/pairtree-1.1.1.jar` and `fedora_pairtree_mapper-0.0.1.jar` to
 CATALINA_HOME/webapps/fedora/WEB-INF/lib (or some other path in Fedora's class path).
+The other JAR files in `./lib` are only for testing purposes.

-Update your akubra-llstore.xml to use the info.cbeer.fedora.PairtreeMapper class (see akubra-llstore.example.xml)
+1. Update your akubra-llstore.xml to use the info.cbeer.fedora.PairtreeMapper class (see [akubra-llstore.example.xml](https://github.com/cbeer/fedora_pairtree_mapper/blob/master/akubra-llstore.example.xml))

-??
+1. Load objects into Fedora

 ## Usage
 Fedora Pairtree Akubra Mapper will store objects ( and datastreams) in a